Chemical concrete acid stains can be applied to new or old, plain or colored concrete surfaces.

 The acid in chemical stains opens the top surface of the concrete, allowing metallic salts to reach the free lime deposits.
-Water from the stain solution then fuels the reaction, usually for about a month after the stain has been applied.
+Water from the stain solution then fuels the reaction.
 Other factors that affect the outcome include:

 Type of aggregate used

 Concrete finishing methods